Mpox Staff Resources

-Health care workers who wear proper personal protective equipment (PPE) are not at risk of contracting monkeypox while caring for patients.
+Health care workers who wear proper personal protective equipment (PPE) are not at risk of contracting mpox while caring for patients.

-The following PPE is recommended when entering a room of a patient with known or suspected monkeypox virus infection:
+The following PPE is recommended when entering a room of a patient with known or suspected mpox virus infection:

 - N95 respirator, eye protection, gown, and gloves